 Planning permission isn’t required in most cases, providing your home isn’t a listed building, isn’t located within a conservation area, and the solar panels don’t hang off the side of your roof.
 Your installer can help you with this if you are unsure.

 Thinking about installing solar panels?

 If you want to install solar panels for your home, we can help.
-Send us an email at [email protected] with a daytime contact number.
+Just fill out our contact form.
 One of our Technical Account Managers will soon be in touch to discuss your project, before providing you with a proposal complete with performance estimates and an initial quote.